Public Access and Services Policies

 - Use or access may be mediated or unmediated.

-- Reference Online Center computer workstations and other stand-alone computer workstations are available throughout the library for public users to search government information.
+- Reference Online Center (ROC Lab) computers and other stand-alone computers are available throughout the Library for public users to search for government information.

-- Downloading and scanning options are available from public workstations and computer labs throughout the library for all patrons.
+- Downloading and scanning options are available from computer labs throughout the Library for all patrons.

-- Microform scanners, readers and printers are available for use by all patrons.
+- Microfilm scanners, readers and printers are available for use by all patrons in the Microforms Department and the Jefferson Caffery Reading Room.

 Locations of Depository Materials